Airtable/blocks/docs/api.md

 #### selectRecords

 Select records from the view.
 Returns a query result.
+See {@QueryResult} for more.

 ##### Parameters